syncsynchalt/totty/README.md

 ```
 tail -f /var/log/apache2/access.log | grep 404 | grep favicon.ico
-(output stops here until 4kb of "404" data is written)
 ```

-To fix this, use `totty`!
+To fix this, use `totty` and the pipe flows again!

 ```
 tail -f /var/log/apache2/access.log | totty grep 404 | grep favicon.ico
-(the data flows again)
 ```

-No need to figure out which component is the source of the clog, if you're unsure then it's safe to add it everywhere:
+No need to figure out which component is the source of the clog!
+It's safe to add it everywhere:

 ```
 totty tail -f /var/log/apache2/access.log | totty grep 404 | totty grep favicon.ico
-(works fine)
 ```

 ### Alternatives

-You may see suggestions to use the `script` command with particular flags for this purpose, but it has several downsides:
+You may see suggestions to use the `script` command with particular flags for this purpose: `script --return -c "command to execute" /dev/null`.
+This has several downsides:

-- it can be hard to remember: `script --return -c "command to execute" /dev/null`
+- it can be hard to remember the exact invocation
-- it requires you to escape the command to invoke, and to add text before and after the existing command
+- it requires you to escape the command to invoke
 - it is not portable (none of these flags are supported on macOS)
+- it's long and ugly

 By comparison, `totty` works anywhere that supports POSIX pseudo-terminals, is easy to remember, is easy to introduce to a